mouhammad-moustafa/datasciencecoursera-1/GettingAndCleaning/courseProject/README.md

   source("code/run_analysis.R")
   ```

-Results:
+**- Results:**
   - The data/ folder will be created with two folders:
     - raw/: will contain the downloaded data for the analysis
     - processed/: will contain the tidy data set in the tidy.txt file

 A full description of the performed transformations and the used variables can be found at the [CodeBook](https://github.com/rosariomgomez/datasciencecoursera/blob/master/GettingAndCleaning/courseProject/CodeBook.md) file.